 In the last decade, I’ve observed all kinds of different boards.
 From public to private, big to small, I see the same pattern of interaction over and over again.
 I can see when a board is struggling and when it’s operating smoothly.
 The main difference between the two is emotional connection.
 Board members who are emotionally connected have a strong positive affect on the rest of their board.
 They get better results and inspire greatness in others.

-So let’s talk about what these super effective board directors don’t do on a regular basis.
+So let’s talk about what you should not do on a regular basis:

-- They Don’t Shy Away From Conflicts.
-Fully engaged and connected board directors don’t try to avoid conflicts as they have a keen understating of how to make opposing directors feel understood and part of the decision-making process.
-When you are emotionally connected, conflicts do not scare you.
-Instead, you welcome differences of opinion and are open to explore new viewpoints.
+- Don’t Shy Away From Conflicts.
+Emotionally connected board directors do not shy away from conflicts as they have a keen understating of how to make opposing directors feel understood and part of the solution.
+Making your relationships stronger, you will become more comfortable with conflicts and increase the safety for people to share their differences in opinions, exploring new ideas and diverse viewpoints.

-In conclusion, just as Einstein sought a unifying theory to make his discoveries of the physical universe into a coherent whole, becoming an effective board starts with developing emotional connection.
-As John Naisbitt said, “The most exciting breakthroughs of the 21st century will not occur because of technology but because of an expanding concept of what it means to be human.”
+As Einstein sought a unifying theory to make his discoveries of the physical universe into a coherent whole, becoming an effective board starts with developing emotional connections.
+As human beings, we have an innate need to be connected with people that we depend on.
+Our brains function at our best when we have a secure connection with each other.
+Based on the last 30-years of research and attachment-theory principles, the Emotional Connection process outlines a pathway for you to be an emotionally connected leader.
+John Naisbitt said, “The most exciting breakthroughs of the 21st century will not occur because of technology but because of an expanding concept of what it means to be human.”